ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderingbasedonexistingconfig.md

 You can order a VMware vSphere® cluster based on a configuration template that you saved.
 Use this procedure to define a new cluster based on an existing cluster configuration.

-## Requirements for vSphere clusters
+## Requirements for VMware vSphere
 {: #vs_orderingbasedonexistingconfig-req}

 Ensure that you complete the following tasks:
-* If you are ordering an instance for the first time, complete the tasks in the **Before you begin** section on the ordering page.
+* If you are ordering a vSphere cluster for the first time, complete the tasks in the **Before you begin** section on the ordering page.
 For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).
 *  Review the requirements and considerations in [Planning for vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_planning).
 *  Create a configuration template to be reused.